hinto-janai/monero-bash/docs/help.md

 To quickly start mining on P2Pool, make sure you have all the packages:
 * `monero-bash install all`

-And then:
+To configure basic mining settings:
 * `monero-bash mine config`

-This will prompt you for basic mining configuration.
 You can then:
 * `monero-bash mine start`

 Remember, you are using your own node to mine.
 The blockchain has to be fully synced!